openhwgroup/core-v-xif/docs/source/x_ext.rst

 In order to avoid system level deadlock both the |processor| and the |coprocessor| shall obey the following rules:

 * The ``valid`` signal of a transaction shall not be dependent on the corresponding ``ready`` signal.
 * Transactions related to an earlier part of the instruction flow shall not depend on transactions with the same ``id`` related to a later part of the instruction flow.
-The instruction flow is defined from earlier to later as follows: Compressed transaction, issue transaction, commit transaction, memory (request/response) transaction, memory result transaction, result transaction.
+The instruction flow is defined from earlier to later as follows:

+  * compressed transaction
+  * issue transaction
+  * register transaction
+  * commit transaction

+  .. only:: MemoryIf

+    * memory (request/response) transaction
+    * memory result transaction

+  * result transaction.
-* Transactions with an earlier issued ``id`` shall not depend on transactions with a later issued ``id`` (e.g. a |coprocessor| is not allowed to delay generating ``mem_valid`` = 1 because it first wants to see ``commit_valid`` = 1 or ``result_ready`` = 1 for a newer instruction).
+* Transactions with an earlier issued ``id`` shall not depend on transactions with a later issued ``id`` (e.g. a |coprocessor| is not allowed to delay generating ``result_valid`` = 1 because it first wants to see ``commit_valid`` = 1 for a newer instruction).

 .. note::
    The use of the words *depend* and *dependent* relate to logical relationships, which is broader than combinatorial relationships.